-- 1 New or replacement sport and recreational facilities, or improvements and extensions to existing facilities, will be permitted within or adjoining a town or settlement, provided: - a it complements the existing pattern of recreational facilities - b it is accessible by sustainable transport modes - 2 New or replacement sport or recreational facilities elsewhere will only be permitted where: - a the proposal, either by itself or together with other existing and/or proposed recreational facilities, does not have an unacceptable impact on landscape character or areas of ecological interest; and

-- b the re-use or adaptation of existing buildings is not practical or viable, and they are of a scale appropriate to the location and recreational use; and - c if an ancillary facility is proposed, it is well-related to the attraction it serves. - 3 In all cases: - a the proposal would not give rise to significant adverse environmental conditions including the impact of air, noise, water quality and light pollution and be detrimental to public safety and the amenities of local residents: and - b vehicle access and on-site vehicle parking would be provided to an appropriate standard; and - c adequate access to and between the facilities would be provided for people with disabilities.
+- New or replacement sport and recreational facilities, or improvements and extensions to existing facilities, will be permitted within or adjoining a town or settlement, provided: - a) it complements the existing pattern of recreational facilities - b) it is accessible by sustainable transport modes - 2) New or replacement sport or recreational facilities elsewhere will only be permitted where: - a) the proposal, either by itself or together with other existing and/or proposed recreational facilities, does not have an unacceptable impact on landscape character or areas of ecological interest; and - b) the re-use or adaptation of existing buildings is not practical or viable, and they are of a scale appropriate to the location and recreational use; and - c) if an ancillary facility is proposed, it is well-related to the attraction it serves. - 3) In all cases: - a) the proposal would not give rise to significant adverse environmental conditions including the impact of air, noise, soil, water quality and light pollution and be detrimental to public safety and the amenities of local residents; and - b) vehicle access and on-site vehicle parking would be provided to an appropriate standard; and - c) adequate access to and between the facilities would be provided for people with disabilities.

-Where new development generates a need for additional recreational open space and facilities which cannot be met on-site or by existing provision, the developer will be required to either provide for, or to contribute to the provision of accessible sport and recreational open space and/or facilities to meet the need arising from the new development in accordance with the standards set out in the Green Space Strategy, and Planning Obligations SPD or successor documents
+Where new development generates a need for additional recreational open space and facilities which cannot be met on-site or by existing provision, the developer will be required to either provide for, or to contribute to the provision of accessible sport and recreational open space and/or facilities to meet the need arising from the new development in accordance with the standards set out in the Green Space Strategy, and Planning Obligations SPD or successor documents.
+A management plan should be submitted with an application for a new artificial grass pitch.
+The management plan should outline the materials used and should consider potential sources of pollution from the installation phase through to end of life, including disposal.
+This includes both chemical and solid wastes including microplastics.
+Adequate remediation measures must be implemented and reported to ensure any identified potential harm can be suitably mitigated.

-Further information:
+- 431. Further information:

-- 'Fit for Life' Strategy 2014-2019
+- 'Fit for Life' Strategy 2014 2019

-- Green Space Strategy 2015-2029
+- Green Space Strategy 2015 2029

 - Playing Pitch Strategy

 - Sport England's Planning for Sport: web based resource

 - Design and Cost Guidance pages of the Sport England website